Energinet-AIG/MTB/README.md

 # PP-MTB
-Connecting new electricity generation & demand facilities to the public transmission and distribution systems in Denmark requires grid compliance studies with both RMS/PDT and EMT models.
-The danish TSO Energinet conducts systemlevel RMS/PDT studies in [DIgSILENT Powerfactory](https://www.digsilent.de/en/powerfactory.html).
-EMT studies are done in [PSCAD](https://www.pscad.com/).
+Connecting new electricity generation & demand facilities to the public transmission and distribution systems in Denmark requires grid compliance studies with both RMS/PDT and EMT plant level models.
+The danish TSO Energinet requires RMS/PDT models in [DIgSILENT Powerfactory](https://www.digsilent.de/en/powerfactory.html) and EMT models in [PSCAD](https://www.pscad.com/).

   Energinets PP-MTB (**P**ower**P**lant and **M**odel **T**est **B**ench) is a test bench for automation of studycase setup and simulation in both PowerFactory and PSCAD with external visualizing of results.
 The PP-MTB is meant as a tool to help guide in checking simulation and plant performance of RMS/PDT- and EMT-models in regards to the danish grid code and the requirements for simulation models.
 A set of predefined cases are available with the option to add custom cases or remove exisiting ones.
   The PP-MTB, originally an internal Energinet tool, has been open-sourced as an strategic initiative to support the grid connecting parties.